DHayes23/Valencia-Tennis/README.md

     * **friendly_name:** A non-programmatic string, used to render a user-readable equivalent of the programmatic name.
 ---
 * **MEMBERSHIPS:** The Memberships model is used to track membership applications made by users.
 The model collects key information about the user which an admin can then review when deciding whether or not to grand membership.
-    * **user:** This field identifies the specidic user to which the membership application is connected.
+    * **user:** This field identifies the specific user to which the membership application is connected.
     * **full_name:** This is the full name of the user who created the membership application.
     * **birth_date:** This is the applicant's date of birth, used by an admin to determine if the applicant is eligible for the membership type that they're applying for.
     * **phone_number:** This is the applicant's phone number.